 Live Listen will work even when other audio is being played on your iPhone or iPad – so you could listen to a podcast, say, and still be keeping tabs on the baby.
 Just note that whatever it is that you're listening to will switch to mono output to match the Live Listen stream, and the AirPods' tap gestures will be disabled for as long as the feature is active.

 Live Listen is easy to set up and use once you know how.
-The following steps show you how it's done on an iPhone or iPad running iOS 12.
+The following steps show you how it's done on an iPhone or iPad running iOS 12 or later.

 How to Set Up Live Listen on iPhone and iPad

 - Launch the Settings app on your iPhone or iPad.